juanpallotta/LPP/README.md

     /mnt/Disk-1_8TB/Brazil/SPU/20210730/
     /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc
     /home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf
+    [Background_Noise_File]

 Where:
 - `lidarAnalysis_PDL0`: Executable file of the L0 module.
 - `/mnt/Disk-1_8TB/Brazil/SPU/20210730/`: Absolute input folder path with the raw-lidar files in Licel or Raymetric data format.
 Since Licel files have no defined extension, <u>**it is critical that nothing but raw lidar data files must be in this input folder**</u>.
 - `/mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`: Absolute output path, <u>**including the file name**</u> of the output NetCDF file, in this example `20210730_L0.nc`.
 If the output file needs to be placed in a subfolder, generate it manually before running (in this example `/LPP_OUT/`).
 - `/home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf`: Absolute path to the configuration file containing the variables needed for the merging.
+- `[Background_Noise_File]`: This fourth argument is optional, and is the absolute path to the background noise file.
+This file is obtained by acquiring like a normal measurement with laser and Q-Switch trigger, but with fully covered telescope.

 It is highly recommentable to use absolute paths to avoid errors in the execution.